 The Viking Model

-Viking Clinical Research Center is a Dedicated, Specialty Driven Clinical Research Site.
+Viking Clinical Research is a Dedicated, Specialty Driven Clinical Research Site.
 Viking is not a Site Management Organization.
 Viking contracts with experienced, board-certified, Clinical Research Physicians in the areas of Psychiatry, Neurology, Pulmonary Medicine, Urology, Family Medicine, and Geriatric Medicine.
 Each potential protocol is screened by a targeted and research-experienced principal investigator, and by the study coordinator.

-Once the protocol is established to be valuable to the patient, the sponsor, and to medicine in general, acceptance is based on the ability of Viking Clinical Research Center to enroll quickly.
+Once the protocol is established to be valuable to the patient, the sponsor, and to medicine in general, acceptance is based on the ability of Viking Clinical Research to enroll quickly.
 Viking will make every effort to identify protocol-appropriate subjects before the investigator meeting.